luisSilvaEs/webapp-starter-python-react/README.md

 ### 2. Start with Docker

+> [!NOTE]
-Make sure you have Docker and Docker Compose installed.
+> Make sure you have Docker and Docker Compose installed.
+> Remember to start Docker or Docker Desktop

 Then run: